top of page

 Cody Thomas Rounds

-• 5 min read
+• 7 min read

 Key Points

-• can dogs have autism research explained
+• Can dogs have autism?
+Research explained

-• canine behavior and autism-like traits
+• When a dog’s behavior resembles autism-like traits

-• comparison to human neurodivergence
+• Comparing canine behavior to human neurodivergence

-• history of animal behavior classification
+• History of classifying animal behavior and neurological disorders

-• cultural meaning of autism in pets
+• Cultural meaning of “autism” in pets

 A dog wearing pink sunglasses and a collar sits against a vibrant pink and purple geometric background, exuding a cool vibe.